Coming To Our Senses

 When your motor system is always active, it drowns out the nuance of sensory experience.
 When your sensory system feels unsupported by your structure, you can feel easily overwhelmed.

-Through exploring each cranial nerve, how it connects to and animates your physical structure, you experience a more springy and resilient relationship between inner and outer worlds.
+Through exploring each cranial nerve, how it connects to and animates your physical structure, you experience a more springy and resilient relationship between inner and outer experience.

 HOW CAN I FIND OUT MORE?